 Students in all disciplines except the Engineering Science - Math, Statistics and Finance Option are eligible to participate in this minor.
-To complete an online enrollment form for the Engineering Business Minor, please click here: Business Minor Online Enrolment.
-For a PDF form to be returned to the Cross-Disciplinary Programs Office, please click here.
+To complete an online enrollment form for the Engineering Business Minor, please click here: Business Minor Online Enrolment (link will return soon!
+Not yet updated for 2015) For a PDF form to be returned to the Cross-Disciplinary Programs Office, please click here.

 Students in the Engineering Business Minor must successfully complete of a minimum of six (6) 1-semester courses as outlined below.

 (CHE249H1 F, CHE374H1 F, CME368H1 F, ECE472H1 F/S, MIE258H1 F)

 2. JRE300H1 F/S - Foundations of Accounting and Finance (CS Elective)

 3. JRE410H1 F/S - Markets and Competitive Strategy (CS Elective)

 4. JRE420H1 F/S - People Management and Organizational Behaviour (CS Elective)

 APS234H1 F - Entrepreneurship and Small Business (CS elective)

 APS343H1 F/S - Foundations of Engineering Leadership (CS elective)